 Entrapment Accident Lawyers

 A caught-in accident happens when a worker is caught in or compressed by objects or machinery.
-An example of this is when a construction vehicle backs up and pins a construction worker against a solid object.
+This could occur when a construction vehicle backs up and pins a construction worker against a solid object, or a sleeve gets tangled in machinery.

 - Head trauma